John Paul Jones: Ranger attacks the British

 On April 20, Jones learned from captured sailors that the Royal Navy sloop of war was anchored off Carrickfergus, Ireland.
 According to the diary of Rangers surgeon, Jones's first intention was to attack the vessel in broad daylight, but his sailors were "unwilling to undertake it", another incident omitted from the official report.
-Therefore, the attack took place just after midnight, but the mate responsible for dropping the anchor to halt Ranger right alongside Drake misjudged the timing in the dark (Jones claimed in his memoirs that the man was drunk), so Jones had to cut his anchor cable and run.
+Therefore, the attack took place just after midnight, but the mate responsible for dropping the anchor to halt Ranger right alongside Drake misjudged the timing in the dark (Jones claims in his memoirs that the man was drunk), so Jones had to cut his anchor cable and run.
 The wind shifted, and Ranger recrossed the Irish Sea to make another attempt at raiding Whitehaven.

-Jones led the assault with two boats of fifteen men just after midnight on April 23, hoping to set fire to and sink all of the ships anchored in Whitehaven's harbor, which numbered between 200 and 400 wooden vessels and consisted of a full merchant fleet and many coal transporters.
+Jones led the assault with two boats of 15 men just after midnight on April 23, hoping to set fire to and sink all of the ships anchored in Whitehaven's harbor, which numbered between 200 and 400 wooden vessels and consisted of a full merchant fleet and many coal transporters.
 They also hoped to terrorize the townspeople by lighting further fires.
 As it happened, the journey to shore was slowed by shifting winds and a strong ebb tide.
-They successfully spiked the town's big defensive guns to prevent them from being fired, but lighting fires proved difficult, as the lanterns in both boats had run out of fuel.
+They successfully spiked the town's big defensive guns to prevent them from being fired, but lighting fires proved difficult as the lanterns in both boats had run out of fuel.
 To remedy this, some of the party were sent to raid a public house on the quayside, but the temptation to stop for a quick drink led to a further delay.
 Dawn was breaking by the time they returned and began the arson attacks, so efforts were concentrated on the coal ship Thompson in the hope that the flames would spread to adjacent vessels, all grounded by the low tide.
 However, in the twilight, one of the crew slipped away and alerted residents on a harbourside street.
 A fire alert was sounded, and large numbers of people ran to the quay, forcing the Americans to retreat and extinguishing the flames with the town's two fire engines.
 The townspeople's hopes of sinking Jones's boats with cannon fire were dashed because of the prudent spiking.